AI and watsonx - IBM Careers

-Join our team of AI and watsonx™ experts and work on exciting projects around the world, co-creating the future.
+Join our team of AI and watsonx™ experts and work on some of the most exciting projects in the world, co-creating the future.

-Hear Ian talk about what watsonx is, explaining how it will help all kinds of AI builders create and scale.
+Hear Ian talk about watsonx, what it is and how it can help all kinds of AI builders create and scale.

 Read our blog and learn how to scale AI with a strong data foundation.